 Plant Patents: It's a patent for the plant.
-A plant patent is acquired for the protection of a new, unique and distinct variety of plants that may cover cultivated sports, mutants, hybrids and newly discovered seedlings, except a tuber- propagated plant or an uncultivated plant.
-The aim of the project was mainly to promote plant breeding and increasing genetic diversity in the horticultural industry.
-It allows its owner to rule out the production, use, sale, import of the plant by others for a restricted period.
+A plant patent is acquired for the protection of a new, unique and distinct variety of plants that may cover cultivated sports, mutants, hybrids, and newly discovered seedlings, except a tuber-propagated plant or an uncultivated plant.
+The aim of the project was mainly to promote plant breeding and increase genetic diversity in the horticultural industry.
+It allows its owner to rule out the production, use, sale, and import of the plant by others for a restricted period.

 Example: Utility Patent for iPhone includes how a touch screen display of iPhone works, how one or more processors work in iPhone, how programs are stored in memory etc.

-This intellectual property are not known among the public.
-It is a formula, patterns, programs, plans, process or techniques that a company keeps private to gain commercial benefit from it.
-It is being protected in various ways like. restricting access to the information by storing information in a secured location such as in vault, by limiting the number of people knowing the information, by doing agreement to the people to not disclose the information to people, etc.
+This intellectual property is not known to the public.
+It is a formula, pattern, program, plan, process, or technique that a company keeps private to gain commercial benefit from it.
+It is being protected in various ways. restricting access to information by storing information in a secured location such as in a vault, limiting the number of people knowing the information, by doing agreements to the people to not disclose the information to people, etc.

 as a trade secret.

-PageRank algorithm protected using patent/trademark but the details are protected using trade secrets
+PageRank algorithm is protected using patent/trademark but the details are protected using trade secrets

 KFC chicken recipe ingredient is also kept as secret as trade secrets.

-Industrial Design is a type of intellectual property where ornamental or aesthetic 2D or 3D visual features of the product is protected.
-It doesn't protect principle, and function copied design, ideas, obscene matters of the product but just protect looks of the product.
-It may contain patterns, the composition of lines, colors, shape, and texture of the product.
+Industrial Design is a type of intellectual property where ornamental or aesthetic 2D or 3D visual features of the product are protected.
+It doesn't protect principle, and function copied design, ideas, or obscene matters of the product but just protects the looks of the product.
+It may contain patterns, the composition of lines, colors, shapes, and the texture of the product.
 It is necessary for a company to have industrial design because it takes a long long time for the company for building the finest design and looks of the product.

-Example: Vespa scooter design, coca-cola bottle, cipher drinking glass are few industrial design property
+Example: Vespa scooter design, coca-cola bottle, cipher drinking glass are few industrial design properties